 Keeping track of your unanchored jug lines reduces catfish waste and jug-line litter.
 Unanchored jug lines in streams must be personally attended at all times.
 Unanchored jug lines in lakes must be personally attended at least once per hour.
 Personally attended means that the angler whose name is labeled on the jug line:

 - Is in visual sight of and close proximity to the jug line

 - Can see the jug line bob and move when a fish is hooked and can retrieve it

 - Can see and talk to a conservation agent checking the line

 - Can get the attention of or deter anyone who is tampering with the jug line.

-- Jug lines must be labeled with your full name and address, or Conservation number.
-Your Conservation number is nine digits and is found on your fishing permit or on the back of your Heritage Card.
+You must place a tag of a durable material with your full name and address or Conservation Number on each jug line.
+Your Conservation Number is nine digits long and can be found on your fishing permit or on the back of your Heritage Card.